THEVAPERSGUIDE

 Yocan and generic 510 batteries

 Yocan boards are about as standard as it gets.
-Three flashes is short circuit or no atomizer, ten is the auto-cutoff after holding too long, and continuous flashing is low battery.
+Three flashes is short circuit or no atomizer, ten flashes is a low or dead battery, and a long hold trips a safety cutoff that stops the pen mid-draw.
 If you've got an off-brand pen from a smoke shop, odds are it follows this same scheme, since many use the same reference board.
 The Yocan Kodo Pro "no atomizer" fix walks through the 3-blink case in detail, because that one trips up the most people.

 Ooze